Comparing E-MOSAICS predictions of high-redshift proto-globular clusters with JWST observations in lensed galaxies: Methods

 \subsection{Stellar population modelling}

-To determine luminosities in \textit{JWST} NIRCam filters (focussing on F150W and F444W) for the simulated galaxies and star clusters in E-MOSAICS, we use the Flexible Stellar Population Synthesis (FSPS) model \citep{Conroy_Gunn_and_White_09, Conroy_and_Gunn_10}.
+To determine luminosities in \textit{JWST} NIRCam filters (focusing on F150W and F444W) for the simulated galaxies and star clusters in E-MOSAICS, we use the Flexible Stellar Population Synthesis (FSPS) model \citep{Conroy_Gunn_and_White_09, Conroy_and_Gunn_10}.
 Stellar population luminosities were calculated from redshifted models using the redshift of simulation snapshots (i.e. we do not need to apply K-corrections as we are directly comparing observed-frame photometric bands).

+We choose to compare observed-frame luminosities, rather than the more common approach of converting to a common rest-frame waveband, in order to remove dependencies of spectral energy distribution (SED) fitting on the observed luminosities.
+In this way we can make as direct a comparison as possible that mainly depends on simple stellar population modelling for the simulations (with known ages and metallicities), rather than the degenerate (e.g. age-metallicity, star formation history), multi-parameter stellar population modelling required to fit observed galaxies.
+However, comparisons of simulated and observed galaxies and star clusters are then only valid at the same redshift.

 We assume the default FSPS parameters, and use the MILES spectral library \citep{Sanchez-Blazquez_et_al_06}, Padova isochrones \citep{Girardi_et_al_00, Marigo_and_Girardi_07, Marigo_et_al_08} and a \citet{Chabrier_03} initial stellar mass function (IMF, consistent with that used in the EAGLE model).
 We calculate mass-to-light ratios for star particles and star clusters by linearly interpolating from the grid in ages and total metallicities.
 As EAGLE does not model dust, we do not include dust extinction in the stellar population modelling, but instead correct the observed galaxies for extinction (Section~\ref{sec:observations}).

 Each star particle and star cluster is assumed to be a simple stellar population formed in an instantaneous burst.
 To account for the formation timescale for star clusters of a few megayears \citep[e.g.][]{Chevance_et_al_20}, we also tested stellar populations formed with constant star formation rates over $5 \Myr$, but found our results (e.g. brightest cluster luminosities) consistent with using simple stellar populations.
 Therefore, for simplicity, we adopt the predictions from simple stellar populations in the rest of this work.
 We detail the luminosity selection of galaxies from the simulation in Section~\ref{sec:GalSelection}.